Yasser-Daffa/TeamA-SimpleCalc-Assign1/README.md

 **Standard**, **Programmer**, **Scientific**, and **Converter** modes.
 Developed as a small group project by **Team A**.

+# Installation:
+- Download the zip file "ExcutableSimpleCalc.zip"
+- Unzip it
+- run the main_menu.exe file inside the folder
+- That's it! no need to install or do anything extra

 # Navigation:

 - 1, 2, 3, ... n: Choose what you want to do in the menu.